007 first strapped on an Omega watch in 1997. Since then the once-ailing franchise has gone from strength to strength. Coincidence?

 Sartorially, thematically and financially, Dalton’s Bond signals the shifting of the Bond engine into neutral, before Brosnan’s 007 puts it back into gear, after which Craig’s accelerates off with the spoils.
 Which makes Craig’s choice of dinner suit in Quantum of Solace all the more interesting – one-button midnight blue with a shawl collar, almost an exact copy of Connery’s.

-So, for those of you wondering if the intro to this piece just a tease, how does Omega fit into all this?
-Seamlessly, is the simple answer.
+So, for those of you wondering where I’m going with all this, and how Omega fits in, the simple answer is: seamlessly.
 In Bond’s first outing as Sean Connery, he wore a Rolex Submariner.
 It didn’t do much apart from look good.
 In From Russia with Love it was again the Submariner.
 No gadgets, just a watch.
 There was a gadgety watch in this film, but it wasn’t worn by Bond but by the other guy, Red Grant (Robert Shaw).
 It dispensed piano wire.
 Handy if you fancy garrotting someone.
-Which Mr Grant did like to do, being a murderous Soviet assassin and all.
+Which Mr Grant did like to do, being a murderous Soviet assassin.

 Connery wore the Submariner in all his Bond films, though we did get glimpses of other watches – a Breitling with a Geiger counter in Thunderball, for instance.
 George Lazenby wore a Submariner too, and we even got a glimpse of Red Grant’s watch again in a drawer 007 had filled with memorabilia (the sentimental old fool).